Cable Television Consumer Protection and Competition Act of 1992: Program access rules

 In order to allow competition and fair access to programming by direct-broadcast satellite providers, the act also contained a provision that required cable channels to offer their carriage to satellite providers at reasonable rates if they were owned by a cable provider themselves.

 The rule had a notable loophole since it took effect only if the channel used satellites as part of its distribution infrastructure.
 That came to be known as the terrestrial loophole.
 It was famously used by several regional sports networks directly owned by cable companies, such as Comcast SportsNet Philadelphia (owned by the locally-based Comcast cable company), Cox Cable's 4SD in San Diego (a local channel that carried San Diego Padres coverage), and MSG (then owned by Cablevision, it has since been spun out into a separate entity).
-As they did not use satellite uplinks, their owners were able to selectively prevent competing television providers from having access to the lucrative networks and then used their exclusivity to attract subscribers from competing services (such as satellite providers).
+As they did not use satellite uplinks, their owners were able to selectively prevent competing television providers from having access to the networks, and then used their exclusivity to attract subscribers from competing services (such as satellite providers).
 For example, MSG used the loophole to prevent the competing Verizon FiOS service from carrying its high-definition feed.

 The FCC began an effort to remove the loophole following complaints by AT&T and considered 4SD's refusal to allow carriage on its U-verse service (but still allowing cable companies in other areas of the city to carry it) to be an anti-competitive practice.
 The company cited that its inability to carry 4SD had hurt the market share of U-verse television in San Diego by taking it below its average share in other markets.
 In 2010, the FCC voted to modify the rules to remove the loophole.

 In October 2012, the FCC voted to sunset the program access rules.
 The commission argued that the rule was antiquated since satellite and IPTV-based competitors had become capable of sustaining viable competition to cable.
 The FCC will still address discriminatory carriage practices but only on a case-by-base basis.